JoinCODED/WS-Dart-M8-Classes/01_classes/02_instanse_methods.md

 }
 ```

-But in real life, a wallet should have some functionalities, like withdrawing credits or deposit credits, and as we said, the class is responsible for manipulating the data in it, so we can add `instance methods`.
+In real life, a wallet should have some functionalities, like withdrawing credits or depositing credits.
+As we said, the class is responsible for manipulating the data in it, so we can add instance methods.

 Let's create the `deposit` method: